Unity-Technologies/ml-agents/docs/Training-Imitation-Learning.md

 Imitation learning can also be used to help reinforcement learning.
 Especially in environments with sparse (i.e., infrequent or rare) rewards, the agent may never see the reward and thus not learn from it.
-Curiosity helps the agent explore, but in some cases it is easier to just show the agent how to achieve the reward.
-In these cases, imitation learning can dramatically reduce the time it takes to solve the environment.
+Curiosity (which is available in the toolkit) helps the agent explore, but in some cases it is easier to show the agent how to achieve the reward.
+In these cases, imitation learning combined with reinforcement learning can dramatically reduce the time the agent takes to solve the environment.
-For instance, on the [Pyramids environment](Learning-Environment-Examples.md#pyramids), just 6 episodes of demonstrations can reduce training steps by more than 4 times.
+For instance, on the [Pyramids environment](Learning-Environment-Examples.md#pyramids), using 6 episodes of demonstrations (recorded from a human player) can reduce training steps by more than 4 times.
+See PreTraining + GAIL + Curiosity + RL below.

 <p align="center">
   <img src="images/mlagents-ImitationAndRL.png"
        alt="Using Demonstrations with Reinforcement Learning"
-       width="350" border="0" />
+       width="700" border="0" />
 </p>

-ML-Agents provides several ways to learn from demonstrations.
+The ML-Agents toolkit provides several ways to learn from demonstrations.

 * To train using GAIL (Generative Adversarial Imitaiton Learning) you can add the [GAIL reward signal](Training-RewardSignals.md#the-gail-reward-signal).
 GAIL can be